devonpmack/RedmineAPI/README.md

 - content_type: The content type of the file you are uploading, please check on [this webpage](http://www.freeformatter.com/mime-types-list.html)
 - file_name_once_uploaded: The filename once it's on Redmine
 - additional_notes: Notes to upload the file with
-- status_change: Number from 1 - 4, 2 is in progress 4 is feedback
+- status_change: Number from 2 - 5, 2 is in progress, 3 is resolved, 4 is feedback, 5 is closed.

 #### Example
 ```python